-What is a PEO?
+What Is a PEO?

+So, what exactly is a PEO?
 Short for professional employer organization, a PEO provides comprehensive HR solutions to small and medium-sized businesses through a co-employment relationship.
 This relationship is a true partnership where employer responsibilities are shared between the PEO and the business owner.
 The business owner’s employees will also have an employment relationship with the PEO, allowing the PEO to become the employer of record.
 This enables the PEO to take over the filing of payroll taxes.

 But that’s not all.
 When you partner with a PEO, your employees gain access to Fortune 500-style benefits packages at an affordable rate.
 And for some business owners, this alone is what originally brought them to seek out a PEO.
 Through co-employment, the PEO is able to combine all of their clients’ employees together into one large pool.
 This allows the PEO to gain access to similar benefits packages as large corporations at some of the most competitive rates available.
-This save you time, money, increases employee retention and makes your small business more attractive when recruiting talent, especially in the tight labor market we’re in today.
+This saves you time, money, increases employee retention, and makes your small business more attractive when recruiting talent, especially in the tight labor market we’re in today.

-What are the Common Misconceptions About PEOs?
+Common Misconceptions About PEOs

 Just remember, not all PEOs are created equal.
 Look for PEOs who have completed the voluntary, rigorous certification process through the Internal Revenue Service (IRS), earning the designation Certified Professional Employer Organization (CPEO).
 Not all PEOs will pass the certification process which includes a thorough review of the PEO’s financials and other company information.
 Find out more about what the CPEO designation means and why it matters here.

 *Disclaimer: The IRS does not endorse any particular certified professional employer organization.
 For more information on certified professional employer organizations, go to www.irs.gov.